LucianPopaLP/ECUPrint/README.md

 ## Dataset content ##

-The dataset is structured as described below.
+**Dataset content** The dataset is structured as described below.
 We provide the raw CAN voltage samples measured with the PicoScope with a sample interval of 2 nanoseconds (sample rate was set to 500 MS/s) and separate CAN logs with frames collected with a Vector CANCaseXL device.
-For Honda Civic and Ford Fiesta there are more sets of raw CAN voltage samples and two CAN logs for each.
-The first sets were collected after vehicle startup (cold engine) and other sets were collected after 15 minutes, 30 minutes and 1 hour drive (warm engine).
+For the Honda Civic and Ford Fiesta additional datasets are available.
+The first datasets were collected after vehicle startup (cold engine) and other sets after 15 minutes, 30 minutes and 1 hour drive (warm engine).
+The datasets are available in four distinct packages:

 <ol type="a">
-  <li>CAN logs (note that the log file contains several additional IDs for John Deere, Ford Ecosport and Fiesta which were on-event and voltage data cannot be retrieved for all of them or they could not associated to a specific ECU)</li>
+  <li>CAN voltages collected for 10 cars (181,874 sampled bits).
+Data is allocated to specific ECUs based on the analysis in our work.
+Note that this distribution is to the best we could ascertain based on our analysis, we do not claim this separation to be absolute.
+There are several IDs in folder named unclassified which were on-event and for which skews could not be computed and which are not part of our main analysis.</li>
-  <li>CAN voltage samples for 10 cars (data is also allocated to specific ECUs based on the analysis in our work, note that this distribution is to the best we could ascertain.
-Note that there are several bits in a folder named Unclassified since these are on-event and skews could not be computed them) (181,874 sampled bits)</li>
+  <li>CAN voltages under environmental variations (47,636 sampled bits).
+These datasets are for 2 of the cars that we analyze: Ford Fiesta and Honda Civic.</li>
-  <li>CAN voltage samples under environmental variations for 2 cars (Ford Fiesta and Honda Civic) (47,636 sampled bits)</li>
+  <li>All voltage as a single archive (229,510 sampled bits) which includes all data for a) and b).</li>
-  <li>all voltage as a single archive (229,510 sampled bits)</li>
+  <li>CAN logs is the data logged from the bus with the CANCaseXL.
+For 3 out of the 10 cars (John Deere, Ford Ecosport and Fiesta), the log file contains several IDs which were on-event and for which voltage data was not collected and are not associated to a specific ECU.
+More details on these are available in the paper.</li>
 </ol>

 ## Data links ##